JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="8"></a>
 ### 8 Dataref Handlers

-XLuaUtils enables handling datarefs from an input ttable containing a list of datarefs.
+XLuaUtils enables handling datarefs from an input table containing a list of datarefs.
 A table of input datarefs can be checked for validity and transferred into a container table which holds various information about each dataref.
 Said container table can then be used for further manipulation or storage in a save file.

 #### 8.1 Dataref Tables

-To facilitate handling of datarefs, a simple **input table** is used in which each element consists of a subtable with an alias string (used for easier lookup in the code) followed by the dataref stated as a string.
+To facilitate handling of datarefs, a simple **input table** is used in which each element consists of a sub-table with an alias string (used for easier lookup in the code) followed by the dataref stated as a string.
 If a specific alias for a dataref is not required, "Dref[n]" can be assigned to generate an alias from the table element's index.
 See below for an example.
 All types of X-Plane datarefs are supported.
-Note that, as of XLua 1.1 (or higher), these dataref tables have to be defined as local and are contrained to the XLuaUtils submodule in which they are declared.
+Note that, as of XLua 1.1 (or higher), these dataref tables have to be defined as local and are constrained to the XLuaUtils sub-module in which they are declared.

 	local mydreflist={
 	{"Volume_Fan","sim/operation/sound/fan_volume_ratio"}, -- Actual X-Plane dataref, will be found and stored for use later on